javiercarrascocruz/javiercarrascocruz.github.io/_posts/2024-01-05-kernel-contributor-3.md

 categories: tech
 title:      Become a Linux kernel contributor - Part 3
 date:       2024-01-05 10:00:00
+updated:    2025-01-13 10:00:00
 summary:    Submit your first patch upstream safely
 permalink:  /:title
 image:      /images/posts/2024-01-05-kernel-contributor-3/contribution-cycle.webp
 tags:       contributor foss kernel linux
 ---

 This is the third and last episode of my series about how to become a Linux kernel contributor.
 It is a bit longer than the others because it shows step by step the whole submission process.
-Nowadays few people can still read or pay attanetion for 15 minutes straight, but try your best.
+Nowadays, few people can still read or pay attention for 15 minutes straight, but try your best.
 Otherwise, be ready to spend hours fixing what you ignored here :wink:

 If you are looking for ideas to make your first contribution to the kernel, please take a look at the [first episode](/kernel-contributor-1).
 If you want to avoid beginner mistakes in your first contribution, the [second episode](/kernel-contributor-2) may be helpful.
-If you read the two first episodes, or you think you don't need them (<span style="color:darkorange"><b>you will miserably fail!</b></span>), welcome to the last episode.
+And if you read the two first episodes, or you think you don't need them (<span style="color:darkorange"><b>you will miserably fail!</b></span>), welcome to the last episode.

 Getting your changes accepted upstream might be a complex and frustrating process if you don't know how it works.
 If you are expecting a simple PR on GitHub, this article was made for you.